Archbasilica of St John Lateran

 Lateran Basilica though is much, much older and has a history unrivaled by any other church in the world.

-Status of Archbasilica of St. John Lateran
+Status of Archbasilica of St John Lateran

 There are four papal major basilicas – all in Rome.
-The oldest and the highest ranking of them all (and each of these buildings is very special!) is Archbasilica of St. John Lateran.
+The oldest and the highest-ranking of them all (and each of these buildings is very special!) is Archbasilica of St. John Lateran.
 No other Catholic church in the world is as important, even the St. Peter’s Basilica.

 Archbasilica is the seat of the pope and the cathedral church of Rome.
 It has extraterritorial status from Italy as a property of the Holy See.

-Status of this magnificent building is testified both by its history and its embellishments and works of art.
+The status of this magnificent building is testified both by its history and its embellishments and works of art.

 Many structures in Rome have been built over the older buildings, often using parts of other structures.
 Thus it is very hard to find out – in which year the construction was started.
 Lateran Basilica is one of such cases – over the last 2000 years, there existed several structures, each influencing the next one.